stuartjamesmcnicholas/VulkanCCP4/README.md

 ```

 ## Assets
-Many examples require assets from the asset pack that is not part of this repository due to file size.
+Many of the Willems examples require assets from the asset pack that is not part of this repository due to file size.
 A python script is included to download the asset pack that.
 Run

     python download_assets.py